domgomes/domgomes/README.md

 # 🧑 **About Me:**
 I'm an **Enterprise Data & Analytics Leader** with nearly two decades of experience transforming complex data into business decisions through analytics, automation, and AI-driven solutions.

-Throughout my career, I've led enterprise reporting and analytics initiatives supporting **1,100+ global testing and governance programs**, delivering measurable business outcomes—including **$1.3M+ in efficiency savings** and an **80% reduction in manual analytical effort** through automation and platform modernization.
+Throughout my career, I've led enterprise reporting and analytics initiatives supporting **1,100+ SQL based tests migrated to BigQuery**, delivering measurable business outcomes-including **$1.3M+ in efficiency savings** and an **80% reduction in manual effort** through automation and platform modernization.

 Today, my focus extends beyond reporting.
-I'm passionate about building **AI-powered analytics applications**, developing **machine learning models**, designing **data engineering pipelines**, and creating intelligent automation that helps organizations make faster, smarter, and more reliable decisions.
+I'm passionate about building **AI-powered analytics applications**, developing **machine learning models**, designing **data engineering pipelines**, and creating intelligent automation that helps the organization make faster, smarter, and more reliable decisions.

 On this GitHub, you'll find projects covering: